Canada Exports – US/Canada Equivalence Arrangement

 - Design labels for products that will be sold in Canada.

-- Grow crops that appear on CCOF’s list of high risk crops, such as carrots, potatoes, or leafy greens that are exported to Canada or used in products that are exported in Canada.
+- Grow or make products from crops that appear on CCOF’s list of high risk crops, such as carrots, potatoes, or leafy greens, that are exported to Canada or used in products that are exported in Canada.

 - Raise non-ruminant livestock, or make livestock products from non-ruminant livestock, that are exported to Canada.